Roving Crows: Lockdown (2020)

-During the Covid-19 pandemic of 2020, the band, like all musicians worldwide had all their gigs and tours cancelled.
+During the COVID-19 pandemic of 2020, the band, like all musicians worldwide had all their gigs and tours cancelled.
 They decided in this time to be productive and remotely record a 5-track EP.
 Each member recorded their own parts and sent them to Jim Smith who then produced and mixed the EP.
-Lockdown consisted of 2 new tracks and 3 revamped tracks featuring the foundation line-up of Paul O'Neill and Caitlin Barrett and new additions Jim Smith on bass guitar and Laurence Aldridge on drums.
+Lockdown consisted of two new tracks and three revamped tracks featuring the foundation line-up of Paul O'Neill and Caitlin Barrett and new additions Jim Smith on bass guitar and Laurence Aldridge on drums.
 Lockdown was released on 17 July 2020 on CD and online streaming platforms.

 Awaken (2022)

 Awaken was created from both sides of the Irish Sea – recorded by Simon O’Reilly in Doolin, County Clare, Ireland and mixed by their own Jim Smith in Great Malvern, England.
-The writing and arrangements were completed by Caitlin and Paul on the west coast of Ireland, in order to further encapsulate the essence of the wild Atlantic represented in the new tracks, it continues the themes and raw feel of Roving Crows’ last album, Bury Me Naked, focusing on the band’s personal outlook on life.
-All songs are self-penned with the exception of two sets of traditional tunes, Phoenix and Rise.
-Awaken is set to be released on 4 March 2022 with a launch party at Malvern Cube shortly followed by a tour across the UK.
+The writing and arrangements were completed by Caitlin and Paul on the west coast of Ireland, in order to further encapsulate the essence of the wild Atlantic represented in the new tracks.
+It continues the themes and raw feel of Roving Crows' last album, Bury Me Naked, focusing on the band's personal outlook on life.
+All songs are self-penned with the exception of two sets of traditional tunes, "Phoenix" and "Rise".
+Awaken was released on 4 March 2022 with a launch party at Malvern Cube and followed by a tour across the UK.

 Sound

-Due to differing musical backgrounds between band members, the band's musical influences have varied widely throughout the band's history and have included traditional Celtic music, Klezmer, Tribal House, Ska, Latino, Jazz, Reggae, Country, Americana and traditional Folk Music.
+Due to differing musical backgrounds between band members, the band's musical influences have varied widely throughout the band's history and have included traditional Celtic music, Klezmer, tribal house, ska, Latino, jazz, reggae, country, Americana and traditional folk music.